-J411/16: Crime and Punishment, c.1250 to present with Britain in Peace and War, 1900-1918
+J411/13: The People's Health, c.1250 to present with Britain in Peace and War 1900-1918

 General Certificate of Secondary Education

 Mark Scheme for June 2019

 OCR (Oxford Cambridge and RSA) is a leading UK awarding body, providing a wide range of qualifications to meet the needs of candidates of all ages and abilities.
 OCR qualifications include AS/A Levels, Diplomas, GCSEs, Cambridge Nationals, Cambridge Technicals, Functional Skills, Key Skills, Entry Level qualifications, NVQs and vocational qualifications in areas such as IT, business, languages, teaching/training, administration and secretarial skills.